harishmuh/SQL_challenges/CTE_Windows_function.md

 ![image](https://github.com/user-attachments/assets/f9c98164-2e0e-482f-8f9a-bd4dd4d0b1ef)

-The USE of CTE
-* A CTE (Common Table Expression) is a temporary named result set that can be referred to within a SELECT, INSERT, UPDATE, or DELETE statement.
-It's declared before the main query and can be reused.

-Exercise: Create a temporary table, avg_length, to store the average film duration, then select all films longer than that average.
+CTE Exercise: Create a temporary table, avg_length, to store the average film duration, then select all films longer than that average.

 ````sql
 WITH avg_length AS